ShamanDBI/shaman-core/docs/source/resource_tracing.rst

 Usage Guide
 ===========

-`ResourceTracer` provides an callback interface to trace the life-cycle of Resource which we just discussed.
+:cpp:class:`ResourceTracer` provides an callback interface to trace the life-cycle of Resource which we just discussed.

 1. **Create**: All the System Call falling is this category invoke `onFilter` to decide if the Resoure has to be traced throught it lifecyle.
 This is case `onOpen` lifecycle method is called.
 2. **Consume**: Based on type of resource all the system Call have a callback method.